City of Eugene Fair Housing Plan

 The City of Eugene engages in a number of activities related to fair housing.
 These activities include: fair housing outreach and education for community members, non-profits, and landlords; contracting with Fair Housing Council of Oregon to provide a fair housing hotline; and staffing the Housing Policy Board.

 Five fair housing trainings will be sponsored by the City of Eugene this year.
-The next fair housing training will be May 2, 2018 and offered to the Human Service Forum.
-A fair housing training geared towards affordable housing providers has been scheduled for May 31, 2018.
+The next fair housing training is geared towards affordable housing providers has been scheduled for May 31, 2018.
 For details on this training,

 April is National Fair Housing Month.
-This year will be the 50th Anniversary of the passage of the federal Fair Housing Act.
+This year will was the 50th Anniversary of the passage of the federal Fair Housing Act.
 To celebrate this special event, Mayor Vinis proclaimed April as Fair Housing Month in Eugene.
-Mayor Vinis will also participate in a special Pajama Storytime at the Eugene Public Library, Downtown the evening of April 24, 2018.
+Mayor Vinis also participated in a special Pajama Storytime at the Eugene Public Library, Downtown in April.

 Fair Housing Help